Introduced: 1996 (first Spectrum version), 2003 (revised Spectrum version) and 2018 (DCC-Sound Dash 8-40CW)

 All six axles are geared and all gearing is white plastic.
 Clips on the truck towers hold the trucks to the chassis (and although the trucks pull off quite readily, the pickup wires won't let you move them very far).
 The wheels are blackened and low-profile (no problems on Atlas Code-55 rails).
 There are no traction tires.

 The shell is all plastic and consists of three main pieces (cab, body, and sidesill) that all clip together.
-Additional press-fit details include handrails, cut levers, MU cables, snow plows, windows (w/ wipers), numberboards, radiator fins, cab interior, sunshades, etc. As noted above, some of the cab detailing varies by roadname (there being three different versions - CSX/NS, UP, and ATSF/CN).
+Additional press-fit details include handrails, cut levers, MU cables, snow plows, windows (w/ wipers), numberboards, radiator fins, cab interior, sunshades, etc. Some of the cab detailing varies by roadname (there being three different versions - CSX/NS, UP, and ATSF/CN).
 Couplers are shell-mounted E-Z Mates (ala carte Rapido-style couplers are included in the box).

 Performance on this latest version is outstanding in every way (and light years ahead of Bachmann's previous DCC-Sound diesel release - their problematic SD45 release of 2015).
 Out of the box, mine ran virtually flawlessly (I did have some initial problems with the trucks derailing, but a couple of minor adjustments to the wheel gauging took care of that).
 Once suitably tweaked, I was seriously blown away by just how well it ran (on both DCC and DC).
 Super smooth, whisper quiet, nimble throttle response, flawless pickup, impressive slow speed creep and a very realistic top-end speed.
 Pulling power is equally impressive, with mine able to pull thirty assorted 50' freight cars through curves on level track with ease.
 No problems on sharp (9.75" radius) curves.
 Great sound from the speaker.
 Overall, just a very fine looking and great running model.